 Each insect order shares a set of characteristic biological and anatomical features.
-Therefore proper interpretation of mouthparts, wings, etc., aids in recognition of orders.
+Therefore, proper interpretation of mouthparts, wings, etc., aids in recognition of orders.
 A good entomologist can recognize common insect orders quickly.
 In more advanced entomology, the ability to assign an insect to a family, genus and species becomes necessary.
 As the insect is assigned to a more precise group, it corresponds more closely to other individuals in that group.
 Thus, classification helps us become familiar with, and organize, our knowledge concerning insects.
 Classification also allows one to use the proper scientific name to correctly look up information about a species.

-Except where noted, all photographs courtesy of the Department of Entomology, Texas A&M University or Texas AgriLife Extension.
-Order name pronunciations courtesy of Molly Keck, Kim Schofield, Mike Merchant and Patrick Porter, Texas AgriLife Extension.
+Except where noted, all photographs courtesy of the Department of Entomology, Texas A&M University or Texas A&M AgriLife Extension.